Mosque Name: Jami’ ‘Amr ibn al-‘As

 Rebuilt facing Between: 211

 The Mosque of ’Amr ibn al-’As was founded by the Muslim conqueror of Egypt in 641 near his house in the town of Fustat, outside of Cairo.
-This mosque was rebuilt and enlarged in 673 during the reign of Mu’awiya, who is said to have added a minaret to each of its four corners.
+The original mosque no longer stands.
+It was rebuilt and enlarged in 673 during the reign of Mu’awiya, who is said to have added a minaret to each of its four corners.

-Today the mosque does not exist in its original form, having undergone numerous restorations so that the original foundation is no longer evident.
+Today the original mosque does not exist in its original form, having undergone numerous rebuildings and restorations so that the original foundation is no longer evident.

-However, the original ground-plan of the mosque shows that the qibla pointed east and had to be corrected later under the governorship of Qurra ibn Sharik.
+However, the original plan of the mosque can be reconstructed from descriptions.
+These descriptions show that the qibla faced east and had to be corrected later under the governorship of Qurra ibn Sharik.
 (Creswell 1969, pages 37,150)